memfault/interrupt/_drafts/zero-to-main-2.md

 ### Anatomy of a linker script

-The linker script contains four things:
+A linker script contains four things:
 * Memory layout: what memory is available where
 * Section defitions: what part of a program should go where
 * Options: commands to specify architecture, entry point, ...etc. if needed